STaR-Bets: Sequential Target-Recalculating Bets for Tighter Confidence Intervals: Experiments

 First, we perform several experiments with Beta and Bernoulli distribution to quickly assess the competing methods.
-We show in Figure~\ref{fig:exp_loglog} how do the widths of the confidence intervals evolve as we increase $n$ and conclude, that from our direct competitors, \citet{Waudby-SmithR21} is the strongest one, thus we use it in our further experiments in Appendix~\ref{app:exps}
+We show in Figure~\ref{fig:exp_loglog} how the widths of the confidence intervals evolve as we increase $n$ and conclude, that from our direct competitors, Hedged-CI of \citet{Waudby-SmithR21} is the strongest one, thus we use it in our further experiments.
+In Figure~\ref{fig:exp_bernoulli}, we provide teaser for the extensive experimental evaluation in Appendix~\ref{app:exps}.
+Specially, we introduce a CDF figure that shows the distribution of the lower-confidence bounds over 1000 repetitions of the experiments with the same setting, which allows for a systematic comparison of the methods.

-Now we present in Figure~\ref{fig:exp_bernoulli} some experiments with Beta and Bernoulli distributions.
-In the first case, In the second case, there are specialized methods known to be optimal and we can compete with them, even when the setting is unfair for us.

 \paragraph{Conclusions:} We have introduced \ours-technique in the construction of confidence intervals that directly (strictly) improves many betting algorithms and concentration inequalities, such as the ones of Hoeffding and Bernstein.
 Then, we have proposed a new betting algorithm for which he have proven that it can construct confidence intervals of the optimal length up to diminishing factor.
 While the $\ours$-technique is powerful in experiments, we have only proven that it never hurts (certain class of algorithms) and that it usually helps.
-How much does it helps remains an open theoretical question.
+How much it helps remains an open theoretical question.